 These are the steps to form a single-member limited liability company (SMLLC) in Texas.
-Remember: For most formation purposes, a Texas SMLLC is considered the same as a multi-member limited liability company (LLC).
+For most formation purposes, a Texas SMLLC is considered the same as a multi-member limited liability company (LLC).
 So you'll need to follow Texas's business laws that are specific to LLCs.

-Check to make sure the name you want is available by doing business name searches as available via the SOS website and via the Comptroller of Public Accounts website.
-For a fee of $40 you can reserve a name for 120 days.
+Check to make sure the name you want is available by doing a business name search on the Comptroller of Public Accounts website.
+You can reserve a name for 120 days.
 You can file for a name reservation either online through SOSDirect or by filing Form 501 (Application for Reservation or Renewal of Reservation of an Entity Name).
 You can also use the same form to renew your name reservation.
 As of 2023, the fee to reserve a name is $40.

-You create a Texas SMLLC by filing a Certificate of Formation with the Secretary of State.
+You create a Texas SMLLC by filing a Certificate of Formation with the SOS.
 To complete the articles you'll need to provide:

 You can download a blank certificate of formation form (Form 205) by going to the SOS website.
 You can also file online at the Secretary of State's SOSDirect website.
-The current filing fee is $300.
+As of 2023, the filing fee is $300.

 Every Texas SMLLC must have a registered agent.
 A registered agent is an individual or business entity that agrees to accept legal papers on behalf of the SMLLC.
-The registered agent can be an individual Texas resident or a domestic or foreign business entity authorized to do business in Texas.
-The SMLLC cannot act as its own registered agent.
+The registered agent can be a Texas resident or a domestic or foreign business entity authorized to do business in Texas.
+The SMLLC can't act as its own registered agent.
 The registered agent must have a physical street address in Texas.
-You can find information on Texas commercial registered agents here.
+(Tex.
+Bus.
+Org.
+Code § 5.201 (2023).)

-All of the paperwork and procedural steps to start a single-member limited liability company in Texas can be done online using Nolo's Texas Online LLC Formation application.
+All of the paperwork and procedural steps to start a single-member LLC in Texas can be done online using our online LLC formation application.

-Texas does not require an SMLLC to have an operating agreement.
+Texas doesn't require an SMLLC to have an operating agreement.
 However, even though an SMLLC has just one member, an operating agreement is highly recommended.
-An SMLLC operating agreement does not need to be filed with the state.
+You don't need to file your SMLLC's operating agreement with the state.

 The operating agreement is usually made between the single member and the LLC itself.
 The agreement typically covers the member's rights, duties, and obligations, as well as the SMLLC's management structure.
 Having an agreement in place can help with liability protection by separating your business from you personally.
 It also can be useful with lenders and other businesses when entering into business transactions.

-An SMLLC that keeps its default tax status of disregarded entity (same as a sole proprietorship) and does not have employees is not required to obtain a federal Employer Identification Number (EIN).
+An SMLLC that keeps its default tax status of disregarded entity (same as a sole proprietorship) and doesn't have employees isn't required to obtain a federal employer identification number (EIN).
 Instead, owners of these SMLLCs can report their business profits and losses on their personal tax returns using their own Social Security number or tax identification number.

-If your SMLLC has employees or if you choose to have your SMLLC taxed as a corporation rather than as a disregarded entity, you must obtain a federal Employer Identification Number (EIN) from the IRS.
-Even if you are not required to obtain an EIN for your SMLLC, there are often business reasons for doing so.
-Banks may require an EIN to open an account in the business's name and other companies you do business with may require an EIN to process payments.
-In many cases it makes sense to obtain an EIN for your SMLLC even if it is not required for federal tax purposes.
+If your SMLLC has employees or if you choose to have your SMLLC taxed as a corporation rather than as a disregarded entity, you must obtain an EIN from the IRS.
+Even if you're not required to obtain an EIN for your SMLLC, there are often business reasons for doing so.
+Banks might require an EIN to open an account in the business's name and other companies you do business with could require an EIN to process payments.
+In many cases, it makes sense to obtain an EIN for your SMLLC even if it's not required for federal tax purposes.

 You can get an EIN by completing an online application on the IRS website.
-There is no filing fee.
+There's no filing fee.

-Unlike most states, Texas does not require SMLLCs to file annual reports with the Secretary of State.
+Unlike most states, Texas doesn't require SMLLCs to file annual reports with the SOS.
 However, SMLLCs must file annual franchise tax reports.
 The details for computing the tax can be complicated.
 Check the franchise tax section of the CPA website for more information.